License

 as the version to be installed, source as where to place the source code.

-Replace 0.1 with dev if you want to instal the development release.
+Replace 0.1 with dev if you want to install the development release.

 Create the paths and cd to the version directory: